-During the 2016-2017 Program Review and budget and allocation recommendation cycle, programs submitted 165 requests in the amount of \$1.2M.
-One hundred and twelve of the requests, totaling \$825,800 were identified as supplies, equipment and one time requests for BARC prioritization.
-The BARC committee prioritized information provided by faculty and staff lead writers as identified in Program Review Plans along with extensive supporting documentation for goals and requested needed resources to achieve goals.
+During the 2017-2018 Program Review and budget and allocation recommendation cycle, programs submitted 180 requests in the amount of \$1.9M.
+The BARC committee prioritized information provided by faculty and classified professionals lead writers as identified in Program Review Plans, along with extensive supporting documentation for goals and needed resources to achieve goals.
 Each supply and equipment request was analyzed and scored using a rubric.
 A prioritized list was developed based upon the scores and forwarded to President's Cabinet for recommendation to the President.
-The President approved the list and directed the Business Services Office to work with the appropriate managers, faculty, and staff to begin the requisition process using available year-end funds.
-An additional \$400,000 was allocated for technology updates and replacements, consistent with the Mesa Technology Strategic Plan.
+The President approved the list and directed the Business Services Office to work with the appropriate managers, faculty, and classified professionals to begin the requisition process using available year-end funds.
+Approximately \$544,000 was allocated to fund requests.
+An additional \$400,000 had previously been allocated for technology updates and replacements, consistent with the Mesa Technology Strategic Plan.